 Your school district is required to provide a free appropriate public education for all children with disabilities who are age 3 through 21.
-Parents of preschool children who need, or are thought to need, special education and related services have the same rights as other school-age children.
-Special education and related services must begin on the child’s third (3rd) birthday for children served in an early intervention program or for those children referred for an evaluation 60 school days before their third birthday and found eligible.
+Parents of preschool children who need, or are thought to need, special education and related services must begin on the child’s third (3rd) birthday for children served in an early intervention program or for those children referred for an evaluation 60 school days before their third birthday and found eligible.
 If the child’s third birthday occurs during the summer, the IEP team will determine when the school district’s services to the child will begin.

 Transition from Early Intervention

 Transition is the process of planning activities for the change from early intervention to preschool education.
 If your child is receiving early intervention services and it is suspected that your child might have a disability and may be eligible for preschool special education, the following activities should occur:

 - At least 90 days and up to six (6) months prior to your child’s third birthday, the early intervention service coordinator should schedule a meeting with you to discuss transition.
 The school district will be invited to this meeting.
 Your consent is required to share information with the school district.

 - If you consent to share information with the school district, you and the other participants at the meeting (early intervention service providers and school district personnel) will review records and determine whether or not your child is suspected of having a disability.

 - A child, aged 3-5, with a disability may be declared eligible for special education services under the category of “developmental delay.”
 When the child turns six, an IEP meeting must be held to determine eligibility under one of the IDEA special education categories.

 The evaluation procedures described in Section 2 apply to preschool children suspected of having a disability which will adversely affect educational performance.